OmerSchloss/FlightGearControllerApp/README.md

 * Enjoy your flight.

 ## UML
-As you can see code is divided into 3 main sections: View, ViewModel and Model
+As you can see the code is divided into 3 main sections: View, ViewModel and Model
 ![UML](https://user-images.githubusercontent.com/60196825/123525299-3a0ad300-d6d8-11eb-917c-306fd31477f5.jpg)

 ## Demo presentation